Allyson-Robert/PXL-LaTeX-Template/README.md

 file in the same directory as the main project file and including the '\documentclass{pxldoc}' at the top of said file.

+Please always include a citation of the original author in projects using this document class

 # main.tex
 Example of main file using this document class